 This folk village is famed for it being a filming site for historical dramas.
 Once you step into Yongin, you will be transported to the Joseon era and experience the traditional life Koreans once lived.
 Not only that, one of Korea’s most prominent Korean ghost legends started on this village, the Virgin Ghosts, about women who died as virgins.

 Yongin’s Korean Folk Village is turned into a thrilling ghostly theme park every summer that is catered to horror lovers.
 Many Korean youngsters come here just to have the experience of spending the night roaming the village, whilst being scared witless by actors dressed up as Gwishin (ghost).

 If you are interested in visiting Yongin Village the closest station to this site is Sanggal Station.
 There is a guided tour available for a price of 85,000 won, where you’ll get to the sets of drama, and explore more the village.
 Scrumptious Korean lunch will also be provided with the opportunity of seeing traditional activities such as performances.

-South Korea is notoriously known for their spooky abandoned places; here are a few hair-raising places that you can visit!
+South Korea is notoriously known for its spooky abandoned places; here are a few hair-raising places that you can visit!

 5. Abandoned Yongma Land Amusement Park

 Yongma is just one of the many old abandoned theme parks in South Korea.
 This unoccupied and decrepit funfair in Yongmasan has an eerie and haunting atmosphere, perhaps why it is the origin of many strange encounters such as the disembodied voice of a young girl.